-SEASONAL UPDATE: The LIVE FEED of the Long-legged bats at the Palisades Stewardship Education Centre is off line for now.
-The bats take their winter vacation to... well, we are not really sure where.
-Someplace warmer.
+SEASONAL UPDATE: The LIVE FEED of the Long-legged and Little Brown bats at the Palisades Stewardship Education Centre is on line.

 A roost is where bats sleep, rest, and shelter themselves.
 The roost at the Palisades can get rather busy from mid-May through June as bats return for the summer.
 Near the end of June, watch closely and you might see bat pups.
 A baby bat is small, about 2 grams, about 1/3 the size of its mother, and are often hidden under her belly.
 Watch for tiny feet sticking out near the mom’s legs.
 Sometimes, pups will also hang in the roost by themselves.